Northern Ireland hosted its first-ever WordCamp on Saturday 1st October 2016.

 Wapuu’s Belfast Brew

 It was hard to believe that this was Belfast’s inaugural WordCamp and enormous credit must go to the tremendous team of organisers and volunteers, who staged the event with the panache of seasoned professionals.

-The event had sold out in advanced and it is clear that the thirst for learning and sharing WordPress related knowledge is growing year on year.
+The event had sold out in advance and it is clear that the thirst for learning and sharing WordPress related knowledge is growing year on year.

 We certainly can’t wait to return to Belfast next year.

-34SP.com is a UK based web hosting company, bridging the gap between sophisticated hosting solutions & affordable prices.
-The company provides managed WordPress hosting solutions and was also the sponsor of inaugural WordCamp Belfast.
+– By the 34SP.com Team: 34SP.com is a UK based web hosting company, bridging the gap between sophisticated hosting solutions & affordable prices.
+The company provides managed WordPress hosting solutions and was also the sponsor of the inaugural WordCamp Belfast.